-This one’s a living room for the grown ups.
+After grey living room ideas for grownups?
 Imagine sitting back and relaxing with a glass of red in hand while catching up on your latest read.
-Recreate this look for yourself by painting your walls light grey, and adding in dark furniture on a patterned rug.
+Recreate the look by painting your walls light grey and adding in dark furniture on a patterned rug.
 It’s important to strike the perfect balance of light and dark to create a sophisticated space that you’ll love to lounge in.

 13. Mix the old with the new

-If you like something a little bit different, merge the new and the old to create a modern art deco feel to your living room.
+If you like something a little bit different, merge the new and the old to create a modern Art Deco feel to your living room.
 Use grey as a base and add your favourite colours in the form of paintings and cushions.
-Also, add colourful pendant lights that will reflect the sun around the room.
+Also, add colourful pendant lights or copper touches that will reflect the sun around the room.

 14. Add a grey throw

 If you have a mostly cream or white living room, it’s important to add another dimension.
-In this case, that comes in the form of a cosy grey blanket thrown across the couch.
+It can be as simple as in the form of a cosy soft grey blanket thrown across the couch.

 15. Include a dark grey couch

-On the other hand, if you prefer dark finishings, you may like this deep grey couch.
-Intertwine shades of grey into the print on the wall and the pillows on the sofa.
+On the other hand, if you prefer dark finishings, you may like a deep grey couch.
+Intertwine shades of grey into a print on the wall and the pillows on the sofa.

 16. Basket of blankets

-This is a simple addition to any living room.
-A grey and neutral basket will add practicality and detail.
-And if you want to take your grey colour scheme to the next level, include blankets with grey spots like this one.
+Baskets are a simple addition to any living room.
+A grey and neutral basket will add both practicality and detail.
+And if you want to take your grey colour scheme to the next level, include blankets with grey spots.

 For an elegant grey living room, choose furniture has a coastal feel.
-This can be done with lots of grey and hints of white, like the white bookcase in this picture.
+This can be done with lots of grey and hints of white, like a white bookcase.
 Don’t be afraid to go all out, and paint the walls grey.
 Add dried flowers on top of the mantelpiece to add height and detail.